-- Statement of Financial Position (Balance Sheet) Appendix J - Statement of Operations (Income Statement) Appendix K - Statement of Cash Flows Appendix L - Project Reports for all Programs Appendix M - Schedule of Locally Generated Revenue Appendix N - Schedule of Reserves Appendix O - Schedule of Tangible Capital Assets (TCA) Appendix P - Aged Accounts Payable Listing - Aged Accounts Receivable Listing
+- Statement of Financial Position (Balance Sheet) Appendix J - Statement of Operations (Income Statement) Appendix K - Statement of Cash Flows Appendix L - Project Reports for all Programs Appendix M

+- Schedule of Locally Generated Revenue Appendix N

+- Schedule of Reserves Appendix O

+- Schedule of Tangible Capital Assets Appendix P (for incorporated communities only)

+- Aged Accounts Payable Listing

+- Aged Accounts Receivable Listing

 Appendices J to M contain examples of these statements generated using sample data.
-The example provided in Appendix M is for the administration program only.
-Appendices N to P contain examples of completed schedules for locally generated revenue, reserves and TCA, using sample data.
-The electronic version of blank forms is available by request to the department and contain all the necessary calculation formulas.
+The example provided in Appendix M - Project Report for Administration Program is for the administration program only.
+Appendices N to P contain examples of completed schedules for locally generated revenue, reserves and TCAs, using sample data.
+The electronic version of the blank forms contain all the necessary calculation formulas.
 To protect the formulas, it is recommended these forms be copied to a hard drive prior to use and retained as a master copy.